Harry908/JobWise/docs/mobile-new/03-job-browsing-feature.md

 - Track application status for each job (Not Applied, Applied, Interview, Offer, Rejected)
 - View job details with keyword highlighting
 - Delete jobs I'm no longer interested in
-- Filter jobs by status and source
+- Filter jobs by application status and source

 ---